Jake White: 2007: World Champions and "Resignation"

 That said, the makeshift Springbok side made a mockery of their critics as they led a full strength Australian side 17–0 after 40 minutes.
 Wikus van Heerden powering over and Breyton Paulse latching onto a wide pass by Nathan Sharpe.
 Hougaard missed two kickable penalties however.
 This was Stephen Larkham and George Gregan's final game in Australia; an emotional occasion.
 Thus they were not to be beaten without a fight.
-Australia had an attacking line-out inside South Africa's 22, they employed a deceptive play which appeared to be a forward drive with Gregan standing afar but was instead a rouse which had Larkham cut the Boks and send Mark Gerrard over for their opening points.
+Australia had an attacking line-out inside South Africa's 22, they employed a deceptive play which appeared to be a forward drive with Gregan standing afar but was instead a ruse which had Larkham cut the Boks and send Mark Gerrard over for their opening points.
 From here the Australians showed just how dangerous their back division could be and scored two further tries to escape an embarrassing defeat and send off their legendary heroes with a victory.
 The Boks went into the final game of the tournament seemingly without a hope of winning.
 The All Blacks were deemed far too powerful for this makeshift team.
-That said they decided to take the fight to their hosts front the first second as JP Pietersen fielded a kick-off and ran right through several would-be tacklers.
+That said they decided to take the fight to their hosts from the first second as JP Pietersen fielded a kick-off and ran right through several would-be tacklers.
 They played with greater endeavour than what was to be expected.
-The half-time interval saw New Zealand on fractionally ahead 6–3.
+The half-time interval saw New Zealand fractionally ahead 6–3.
 New Zealand would not see their first try until eleven minutes from time when Rokocoko's flick pass found Leonard.
 This broke the Boks and two further tries were scored to add gloss to the final score, Carter dotting down after the hooter had sounded.
 It was noted that the Boks rush defence frustrated the All Blacks and prevented them from executing wider attacking plays.
 Breyton Paulse in particular was adept at cutting off their outside backs and limiting the All Blacks.
 Had Hougaard not missed two vital kicks the result may not have been so comfortable.

 The Boks unfortunately ended bottom of the table, but had displayed great strength in depth and resolve.
 Later Eddie Jones would join the Bok camp in a consultancy capacity.
 He revealed that he worked on the linkage between 9 and 10 and the motion of the ball.
 It added a little more variety to the Boks in what was an otherwise powerful Springbok side with great skills and considerable fitness.
 The latter being a part of Jake's plan for the World Cup which was timed perfectly.